How to reduce your fixed expenses and start saving money today

 Once you have an idea of what bills are being paid every month, pick one to reduce.
 It can be your cell phone bill, internet provider, car insurance – anything that you want to pay a little less for.
 You’ll get the most bang for your buck by picking the bill that costs you the most every month, so you can always start there.

-There's lots of ways that you can compare different offers.
-The best way is to visit the website of different providers, or keep an eye on local flyers and deals.
-It is best if you can keep yourself out of contracts so that you have the freedom to move from provider to provider, as that's often the cheapest way to maintain a fixed expense.
+There are lots of ways that you can compare different offers.
+The best way is to visit the website of different providers or keep an eye on local flyers and deals.
+It is best if you can keep yourself out of contracts so that you have the freedom to move from provider to provider, as that’s often the cheapest way to maintain a fixed expense.

 Once you have a good option lined up, call your current provider.
 Let them know straight up that you’re interested in reducing your bill, and that you’re looking at a competitor’s plan to reduce your expenses.
 The three keys are to be firm (don’t take no for an answer), be polite (don’t raise your voice or swear), and be clear (tell them exactly what you want to see happen).

-There are two major keys to being successful doing this.
+There are two major keys to being successful in doing this.

 The first is to be knowledgeable about your alternatives.
 Don’t just find the cheapest service and expect your company to match that one – the features and service will probably not line up.
 You’ll have to find a service that is the same or better than your service (unless you are willing to downgrade), and have the conversation around the cost, not the value, or your services.

 The second major key is that you have to be willing to walk away.
 The people you are speaking with don’t have this conversation once every six months, they deal with this type of phone call all day long.
 They are experts at dealing with people like you, so your only leverage is knowledge and the willingness to stop being their customer.
 If you are knowledgeable and are willing to switch providers, you have all the leverage.